-A list of printers that can be printed to by the NetBEUI protocol appears.2 Click the printer you want to use, and then click [OK].
+A list of printers that can be printed to by the NetBEUI protocol appears.

-□ Printers that respond to a broadcast from the computer will be displayed.
+- □ Printers that respond to a broadcast from the computer will be displayed.
 To print to a printer not listed here, click [Specify Address], and then type the NetBEUI address.
 Make sure that the NetBEUI address is on the configuration page.
-For more information about the printing of the configuration page, see "Printing a Configuration Page"in Printer Reference 2.
+For more information about the printing of the configuration page, see "Printing a Configuration Page", Printer Reference 2.
 The NetBEUI address appears as "\\RNPxxxx\xxx" on the configuration page.
 Type the printer's network path name in the form of "%%Computer name\Share name".
-Do not type "\\" as head characters but "%%".

-□ You cannot print to printers beyond routers.
+Do not type "\\" as head characters but "%%". - ☐ You cannot print to printers beyond routers.